rugg2/rugg2.github.io/index.md

 - [A/B testing - bootstrap and bayesian perspective](https://rugg2.github.io/AB%20testing%20mathematics%20-%20part%20two.html).
 This post explores how to represent and interpret data while it is being collected.
 In this post we take a concrete marketing A/B test with various conversion rates and revenue per customer in each case.
 After quickly going over bootstrap methods to estimate uncertainty, we consider Bayesian probabilities as a way to model previous knowledge.
 In particular we enter some details about conjugate priors.

 **Python**.
 Personal projects.
+- Predict amazon reviews rating using Word2Vec (Spacy) and Vador (NLTK) as features, combined in a simple classifier. _2019_

 - **Improving matching rates on a two-sided market place**.
 This was a 48h data challenge I had to cram into 24h.
 The aim was to deliver 2-3 actionable recommendations about how to improve matching in the market place.
-Here are the links for [the presentation of my results](https://rugg2.github.io/project_files/two-sided_marketplace/presentation_only.pdf) and the [python notebook](https://rugg2.github.io/project_files/two-sided_marketplace/improving matching performance.html).
+Here are the links for [the presentation of my results](https://rugg2.github.io/project_files/two-sided_marketplace/presentation_only.pdf) and the [python notebook](https://rugg2.github.io/project_files/two-sided_marketplace/improving matching performance.html). _2018_

 - [Causal inference - Lalonde dataset](https://rugg2.github.io/Lalonde%20dataset%20-%20Causal%20Inference.html).
 Causal inference is what people typically call "controlling for confounding factors".
 Causal inference is used in observational studies in all fields, e.g. public health, econometrics and marketing.
 This specific example explores the famous Lalonde dataset, which was a particularly unbalanced study looking at the effect of a job training program.
 In this notebook I use propensity matching to separate the treatment effect from an unbalanced population.
 Tools: Python, CausalInference package. _2018_